MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Related Work

-Recent studies have incorporated textual information~\cite{DBLP:conf/ijcai/0003ZX000025} for regular time series forecasting to enhance predictive performance beyond numerical signals.
+\textbf{Multi-modal Time Series Forecasting.} Recent studies have incorporated textual information~\cite{DBLP:conf/ijcai/0003ZX000025} for regular time series forecasting to enhance predictive performance beyond numerical signals.
 For example, Time-LLM~\citep{DBLP:conf/iclr/0005WMCZSCLLPW24} proposes a reprogramming framework that adapts large language models for general time series forecasting.
 It aligns time series and textual modalities by converting time series into text prototypes and introducing a Prompt-as-Prefix mechanism to guide the LLM in transforming time series patches for prediction.
 TimeCMA~\citep{DBLP:conf/aaai/0003X0YZ00025} proposes a cross-modality alignment framework that aligns disentangled time-series embeddings with robust prompt-based embeddings from large language models.
-TimeKD~\citep{DBLP:conf/icde/LiuMXZLZLZ25} introduces an cross-modal LLM-based framework for multivariate time series forecasting via privileged knowledge distillation.
+TimeKD~\citep{DBLP:conf/icde/LiuMXZLZLZ25} introduces a cross-modal LLM-based framework for multivariate time series forecasting via privileged knowledge distillation.
 It uses a calibrated LLM teacher with privileged information to distill the learned knowledgeable representations into a lightweight student model.
-Beyond text and time series modalities, Time-VLM~\citep{DBLP:conf/icml/ZhongR0LW025} integrates extra vision modality by encoding time series as images and fusing the images, text, and time series with a vision-language model to enhance time series forecasting.
-Despite recent progress, multimodal large-model approaches are still primarily designed for regularly sampled time series (RSTS), while effective multimodal modeling for ISTS forecasting remains to be explored.
+Beyond text and time series modalities, Time-VLM~\citep{DBLP:conf/icml/ZhongR0LW025} integrates an extra vision modality by encoding time series as images and fusing the images, text, and time series with a vision-language model to enhance time series forecasting.
+Despite recent progress, multimodal large-model approaches still mainly target regularly sampled time series (RSTS), while multimodal ISTS forecasting remains underexplored.